luojunwei/SLR/README.md

 2) Before installing and running
 ```
     First, Please build and install BWA, Samtools and Bamtools.
-    And add enviroment vairable "BAMTOOLS_HOME_INCLUDE" which is the path which
+    And add enviroment vairable "BAMTOOLS_HOME_INCLUDE" which is the path that
     includes two directories "api" and "shared" of bamtools.
+    And add enviroment vairable "BAMTOOLS_HOME_LIB" which is the path that
+    includes the file "libbamtools.a".
 ```
 3) Installing.
 ```